cocotb/cocotb/docs/source/library_reference.rst

 .. automodule:: cocotb.preview
     :members:
     :member-order: bysource
-    :synopsis: Experimental features or breaking changes that can be enabled or disabled.
+    :synopsis: Previews of upcoming cocotb behavior that can be enabled or disabled.

 Debugging
 ---------